 Set in elegant pavilions that were once imperial waiting rooms, boutique hotel Aman Summer Palace in Beijing offers a taste of pampered Qing Dynasty living.
 Its traditional tiled roofs, peaceful courtyards and superlative spa may be fit for an emperor and empress, but, with direct private access to the Summer Palace’s wonders, it has a rather special ace up its richly embroidered sleeve.

 Rates include breakfast; choose from Continental, Chinese, low-calorie or American options alongside fresh fruit and fine teas.
-Cultural activities, a tea ceremony and soft drinks in the minibar are also included.
+Cultural activities, access to the Summer Palace, a tea ceremony and soft drinks in the minibar are also included.

 At the hotel